Follow @scope_views

 Of course, it’s not waterproof, but the Stowaway is just small enough to use for birding or nature viewing in fine weather or from a hide – it delivers sharp and aberration-free high-power views that no spotting scope can match.
 Even focusing through silhouetted branches at 100x yields no false colour.

-The Stowaway turns out to be an excellent full-frame terrestrial telephoto lens, even without a flattener – super sharp centre field, aberration free and with minimal vignetting using a wide-T.
+The Stowaway turns out to be an excellent full-frame terrestrial telephoto lens, even without a flattener – super sharp centre field, aberration free and with minimal vignetting using a wide-T. I used a short AP extension tube to get focus (superbly baffled like the OTA and focuser).

 Full-frame snaps through the Stowaway – Canon EOS 6D MkII w/ Baader wide-T. Straight from the camera.